Team-CertainClean/group-project/README.md

 - Heroku Prerequisites
     - Sign up for an account on Heroku.com
-    - Install Heroku CLI by typing brew install heroku in Terminal
+    - Install Heroku CLI (In this example you can use HomeBrew, if it's installed, by typing brew install heroku in Terminal, or your command line tool).
-    - Additional installation notes and troubleshooting
-    - Authenticate by typing heroku login in Terminal
+    - Authenticate by typing heroku login in your command line tool.
     Note: Your project also needs to have a git repository.

 - Heroku Setup